vijaysn02/iOS-Biometrics/README.md

 You can make use of Apple's Face ID and Touch ID for carrying out authentication in your app.

-If you want to implement it straight away, you can make copy the handler in the project and jump to the Usage part.
+If you want to implement it straight away, you can do installation, configuration and copy the handler in the project and jump to the Usage part.

 ---------------------------------------------------------------------------------------------------